STYLE & CULTURE: INTERVIEW

 The Eighties, Subculture And Radical Identity

-The comprehensive repository of his photographic endeavours bestrides punk’s snarling inception, tips its hat to the new romantics’ androgynous poise, and rides the acid house rave’s polyrhythmic vertigo — a compendium not of mere images but of sociocultural tremors.
-For near on half a century Ridgers has been present at those convulsive moments when cohorts of youth and would‑be aesthetes reconfigure habit, taste and antagonism into new regimes of look and behaviour.
+The comprehensive repository of his photographic endeavours bestrides punk’s snarling inception, tips its hat to the new romantics’ androgynous poise, and rides the acid house rave’s polyrhythmic vertigo — a compendium not of mere images but of powerful sociocultural tremors.
+For almost half a century, Ridgers has been present at those convulsive moments when cohorts of youth and would‑be aesthetes reconfigure habit, taste and antagonism into new regimes of look and behaviour, and reshape culture as they do so.

-HIs work, however, is not detached reportage, but rather a practice of intimate trespass.
-He does not merely point and preserve; he returns, time after time, to the same milieus, the same faces, building a kind of photographic familiarity that approximates friendship and the semiotics of trust.
-Thus his images possess that double efficacy: the blunt, arresting immediacy of the night‑club portrait and, simultaneously, the stubborn disclosure of repeated attendance.
+HIs work is not detached reportage, but rather a practice of intimate trespass.
+He does not point and preserve; he returns, time after time, to the same milieus, and the same faces, building a kind of photographic familiarity that approximates both friendship and the semiotics of trust.
+Thus his images possess that double efficacy: the blunt, arresting immediacy of the night‑club portrait and, simultaneously, the conspiratorial disclosure of repeated attendance.

 Can you recall the first images that turned you onto photography?

-What made you want to pick up a camera and shoot what was going on around you?
+What would you say first made you want to pick up a camera and shoot what was going on around you?

 It wasn't really a ‘what' more of a ‘who’.
 The who was Kim Mukerjee, boss of the advertising agency I worked at in 1973.
 I was an art director on the Miranda camera account.
 Kim suggested I take one of the cameras home with me, use it and get familiar with it so that I would be able to produce better ads for it.
 At the time, I had a partner and a small child and our only social life was going out to gigs and music shows.
 I took the camera along with me to some of them and often forced my way to the front and pretended to be a photographer.
 Being right there at the front, sometimes even in the photography pit, only feet away from the performers, was really quite exciting.
 But at that stage, I was still very much an amateur, far more interested in the music than the photographs I was taking.